00fox/Ds2vJoy/README.md

 ﻿# Ds2vJoy
-DualShock™ and DualSense™ to vJoy or ViGEm for Windows 64 bits only
+DualShock™ and DualSense™ to vJoy or ViGEm for Windows 64 bits

-Fork from @090 DS4vJoy and DS5vJoy projects
+You can combine one or more of these options, no one is required:
+- DualShock™ and DualSense™ as source
   - Bluetooth compatible
+  - A lot of buttons added (individual axes, L1R1 the same time etc)
+- Keyboard and mouse as source or destination
+- vJoy (universal joystick) as source or destination (but in exclusive mode)
+- viGEm (playstation or xbox emulation) as destination

+Content:
+- Combinations, Modes (known as shifted), Macros, and Time based operations allowed
+- All logical arithmetic, you can register multiple operations executed in order, one line, one full mapping
+  - multiple source to activate one is possible, with and, or, xor and not
+  - triggers added like if mouse activated, onRelease, disabled, even if disabled...
+- Several logical operations, like Toggle, Switch, Transitivity, Sustain, Pause
+- Control complex mouse operations, Sniper, Navigate in a grid when needed...
+- Control axis movements, 170 different movements can be done, fused, protected (OverControl)
+- Special actions, mouse, sound, modes, window, stats and time actions
+- HidGuardian included to let the game only see the needed vJoy or ViGEm joystick
 - Vibration compatible (If you select vJoy or ViGEm from the game, the operation of DS4 will be reflected)
-- Combinations, modes (known as shifted), macros and time based operations allowed
-- Control complex mouse operations
-- HidGuardian included to let the game only see the needed vJoy or ViGEm joystick
+- Multiple efficiency, like docking, insight, transparency, automatic full height, minimize & restore
+- Microsoft Edge WebView2 for internet, with automation, stay overgame (soon)
+- Simple notepad, rapid access (soon)

 **Opened Issues, please report bugs, problems, you're also welcome to suggest ideas or requests**